johnnytisdale/random-css/README.md

 Must be a whole number between 0 and 255, inclusive.

-Must be less than bMax.
+Must be less than or equal to bMax.

 ##### gMax: integer